lisroach/PyRESTCONF/README.md

 This repository contains a module for making RESTconf calls with python.

-You must add your ip address and port, username, and password for the constructor.
+You must add your ip address, port, username, and password for the constructor.

 ### Usage: